 - It will not vaporize easily (which triggers dry hair).

 The application of propylene glycol that is most pertinent to those of us with curly hair is as a humectant.
-All the usual warnings for use with regard to its abilities to draw in water to the hair from the setting or to draw water from the hair to itself.
-Unless you have the excellent weathers, you may experience problems with this ingredient.
+All the usual warnings for use with regard to its ability to draw in water to the hair from the setting or to draw water from the hair to itself.
+Unless you have excellent weather, you may experience problems with this ingredient.

 Propylene glycol is a totally water-soluble material that will not build up on the hair.
 It is likewise crucial to keep in mind that it is a diol with low volatility, indicating it will certainly not evaporate quickly and cause completely dry hair in the manner of low molecular weight alcohols such as SD alcohol and isopropyl alcohol.